Claude A. Swanson: Governor

 Swanson's attempt to become Governor of Virginia in 1901 failed.
 However, after the Virginia Constitution of 1902 disenfranchised many African American and poor white voters, he won the Democratic primary in 1905.
 In the general election he defeated Republican Lunsford L. Lewis of Rockingham County by a nearly 2 to 1 margin.

-Claude Swanson became the 45th Governor of Virginia, serving from 1906 until 1910.
+Swanson became the 45th governor of Virginia, serving from 1906 until 1910.
 He was known as a progressive: A Board of Charities and Corrections and new board of heath were set up, while hospitals and sanitariums were built for mute, deaf and blind Virginians, along with epileptics and tuberculosis victims.
 Also, as noted by one study, “Requiring that federal sanitary standards be followed, Swanson ordered Saunders to indict reluctant bakery owners who failed to meet them.”
 In addition, a number of labor laws were introduced.
 However, this was also an era of increased racial polarization in Virginia, and under Swanson and his lieutenant governor James Taylor Ellyson, African American schools received far fewer funds, and the state's eugenics program would flower in the 1920s.